openshift/assisted-service/README.md

 ### Deploy to minikube

 The deployment is a system deployment, it contains all the components the service need for all the operations to work (if implemented).
-S3 service (scality), DB and will use the image generator to create the images in the deployed S3 and create relevant bucket in S3.
+S3 service (minio), DB and will use the image generator to create the images in the deployed S3 and create relevant bucket in S3.

 ```shell
 skipper make deploy-all